Multi-dimensional state space collapse in non-complete resource pooling scenarios: Main results - generalization

 Notice that this definition coincides with the setting in the previous subsections when we set $\gamma_S = N\lambda^*p_S$, where $\epsilon = 1-\frac{\lambda}{\lambda^*}$.
-In terms of the stability region, this allows us to approach any point on the boundary from any interior point, while the previous set-up only allowed to approach the boundary in a direction starting from the origin.
+In terms of the stability region, this allows us to approach any point on the boundary from any interior point, while the previous set-up only allowed the boundary to be approached in a direction starting from the origin.

 \begin{example} Consider the N-model as depicted in Figure~\ref{fig:Nmodel}.
 Assuming that $(p_{\{1,2\}},p_{\{2\}}) = (\mu_1,\mu_2)/(\mu_1+\mu_2)$, the critical arrival rate vector is then given by $(N\lambda^*p_{\{1,2\}},N\lambda^*p_{\{2\}}) = (\mu_1,\mu_2)$.
 Let $ (\gamma_{\{1,2\}},\gamma_{\{2\}}) = (\mu_1 +\delta,\mu_2 - \delta)$ for some $\delta \ge 0$.
 Hence, $(\lambda_{\{1,2\}}^{\epsilon},\lambda_{\{2\}}^{\epsilon}) = \left((1-\epsilon)\mu_1 - \epsilon\delta,(1-\epsilon)\mu_2 + \epsilon\delta\right)$ for $\epsilon\downarrow 0$.
 Notice that the setting with $\delta = 0$, as depicted by a dotted line in Figure~\ref{fig:stability_Nmodel_generalization}, fits the framework of the previous subsections.
 The result in this subsection also subsumes the settings for any $\delta> 0$, depicted by a dashed line in Figure~\ref{fig:stability_Nmodel_generalization}.
 Observe that the heavy-traffic trajectories of the latter cases are closer to the boundary of the stability region induced by the constraint $\lambda_{\{2\}} < \mu_2$ compared to the trajectory with $\delta = 0$. \end{example}